-- (1) To provide for a wide range of commercial goods and services within Urban Settlement Areas in order to reduce the number of shopping trips to surrounding jurisdictions. - (2) To enhance the character, identity, vitality, uniqueness and awareness of the Core Areas. - (3) To maintain the role of the Core Areas as community gathering places and as the commercial and social focal points for the Settlement Areas and the surrounding farm communities. - (4) To achieve a high standard of site development, design, appearance and maintenance in all commercial areas. - (5) To allow for a limited amount of highway commercial development in areas well suited for these purposes. - (6) To generally direct all new commercial development to lands abutting arterial roads. - (7) To provide areas where larger commercial uses can locate outside of, or adjacent to, the Core Areas.
+- (1) To provide for a wide range of commercial goods and services within Urban Settlement Areas within a walkable environment to reduce car dependency and in order to reduce the number of shopping trips to surrounding jurisdictions. - (2) To enhance the character, identity, vitality, uniqueness and awareness of the Core Areas.

-- (8) To encourage the integration of residential uses in the Core Areas, including the creation of residential units above compatible commercial uses. - (9) To ensure that all commercial development and redevelopment is appropriately serviced. - (10) To ensure that commercial development and redevelopment is compatible with adjacent residential neighbourhoods. - (11) To encourage and enhance pedestrian and cycle movement within the Core Areas.
+- (3) To maintain the role of the Core Areas as community gathering places and as the commercial and social focal points for the Settlement Areas and the surrounding farm communities. - (4) To achieve a high standard of site development, design, appearance and maintenance in all commercial areas. - (5) To allow for a limited amount of highway commercial development in areas well suited for these purposes. - (6) To generally direct all new commercial development to lands abutting arterial roads. - (7) To provide areas where larger commercial uses can locate outside of, or adjacent to, the Core Areas. - (8) To encourage the compact built form through the integration of residential uses in the Core Areas, including the creation of residential units above compatible commercial uses. - (9) To ensure that all commercial development and redevelopment is appropriately serviced. - (10) To ensure that commercial development and redevelopment is compatible with adjacent residential neighbourhoods. - (11) To encourage and enhance forms of active transportation including pedestrian and cycle cycling movement within the Core Areas.